HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 ## How to get there?

 {% hookin 1 %} **Trust in your Abilities.**
-Seasoned academics bring a great skillset to the table that computer science (CS) majors often do not have.
+Seasoned academics bring a great skill-set to the table that computer science (CS) majors often do not have.
 This includes: A high tolerance for frustration.
 Ability to reason formally.
 No fear of equations.
 Grasp how a high-level description is reflected in formulas.
-The abilitiy to manipulate mathematical models creatively.
+The ability to manipulate mathematical models creatively.
 Incorporate new ideas and extend a given model.
 Communicate theory and results in written and oral form.
 Teach colleagues and peers.